 Tosca Lechner

-I am a Ph.D. student at the University of Waterloo working with Professor Shai Ben-David.
-Before moving to Waterloo, I did my masters at the University of Tübingen in Cognitive Science.
+I am a Postdocotoral Fellow at the Vector Insitute, supervised by Professor Dan Roy and Professor Sivan Sabato.
+Before working at the Vector Institute I did my PhD at the University of Waterloo working with Professor Shai Ben-David.
+I did my masters at the University of Tübingen in Cognitive Science.
 I wrote my master thesis on "Domain Adaptation and Causal Assumptions" at the Max-Planck Institute for Intelligent Systems under the supervision of Professor Ruth Urner.
 Prior to that, I did my bachelor's degree in Mathematics at Ludwig-Maximilians-Universität, Munich.

 Publications